 Grants receivable is stated at the amount management expects to collect from outstanding balances.
-Management provides for probable uncollectible amounts through a provision for uncollectable accounts and an adjustment to a valuation allowance based on its assessment of the current status of individual accounts.
-Balances that remain outstanding after management has used reasonable collection efforts are written off through a reduction in the valuation allowance and receivable.
-As of December 31, 2022, there was a grant receivable of \$13,811.
-An allowance for uncollectable accounts has not been deemed necessary by management.
+Management provides for probable uncollectible amounts through a provision for bad debt expense and an adjustment to a valuation allowance based on its assessment of the current status of individual accounts.
+Balances that remain outstanding after management has used reasonable collection efforts are written off through a reduction in the valuation allowance and accounts receivable.
+As of December 31, 2023 and 2022, there were grants receivable of \$23,300 and \$13,811, respectively.
+An allowance for doubtful accounts has not been deemed necessary by management.